Risk Identification and Management Basics Training Course

 Supply Chain Management in China

-14 HoursSCM (Supply Chain Management) refers to the control of activities involved in taking goods and materials from supplier to consumer.
+14 HoursSCM (Supply Chain Management) pertains to the control of activities involved in moving goods and materials from suppliers to consumers.

-In this instructor-led, live training, participants will learn the fundamentals of SCM as they apply to the China market.
-This training is aimed at managers who wish to enter the Chinese market.
-It includes a series of discussions, case studies and exercises to help participants prepare for real-world implementation and practice.
+In this instructor-led, live training, participants will gain an understanding of the fundamentals of SCM as they apply specifically to the Slovak market.
+This training is tailored for managers who are considering entering or expanding their operations in Slovakia.
+The course includes a series of discussions, case studies, and exercises designed to help participants prepare for real-world implementation and practice.

 By the end of this training, participants will be able to:

-- Understand the dynamics of SCM in China vs SCM in other countries
+- Understand the dynamics of SCM in Slovakia compared to other countries

-- Take advantage of China-specific innovations in the supply chain to develop an SCM strategy
+- Leverage Slovakia-specific innovations in the supply chain to develop a strategic SCM approach

-- Identify key global sourcers and other players in the China supply chain
+- Identify key global and local players in the Slovak supply chain

-- Conduct a detailed analysis of common business sourcing problems in China
+- Conduct a detailed analysis of common business sourcing challenges in Slovakia

 Audience